Professor, Digital Arts

 In 2006, Ms. Mitchell was the chair of the international SIGGRAPH Art Gallery.
 She also coordinated the Beyond Boundaries: Charles A. Csuri 1963-present extensive retrospective exhibition and the Electronically Mediated Performances at SIGGRAPH 2006.
 She also curated/chaired the GRAPHITE 2006 (Kuala Lumpur, Malaysia) and 2007 (Perth, Australia) Art Exhibitions and Art Talks.
-Watch a video of a lecture about the exhibitions.

 Her work has been exhibited as part of ARS Electronica, SIGGRAPH, SEAMUS, ICMA, KAFI, Arcade, Bunch of Digital Art, Blackbox Videos, ISEA and many more festivals and shows.
 Bonnie Mitchell has presented at ISEA, SIGGRAPH, FATE, Art Interactive, SEAMUS, GRAPHITE, CAA, ATMI, SECAC, TypoMedia, NCTM, and many more conferences throughout the world.